mikesir87/docker-nginx-elb-websocket/README.md

 | `DESTINATION_HOSTNAME` | The hostname to proxy traffic to.
 This should typically be the name of the linked docker container (explained below) |
 | `DESTINATION_PORT` | The port to proxy traffic to on the destination container |

+Requests made to the ```LISTEN_ON``` port are automatically redirected to https, using the same host and request uri.

 ## Brief Example

 Lets say that we have the following container running on a host: